 - 1 teaspoon pure vanilla extract

-2. Before you take the pie out, preheat the oven to 375°F. Line the inside of the crust with the parchment paper the dough was originally rolled with, then fill it with uncooked rice or dried beans.
+- Before you take the pie out, preheat the oven to 375°F. Line the inside of the crust with parchment paper, then fill it with uncooked rice or dried beans.
 Bake the crust for 20 minutes, then carefully remove the parchment with the grains or beans inside.
 Return the crust to the oven and bake for another 16 minutes or so, until the crust is fairly firm and just turning golden brown.
 Remove and let cool completely on a wire rack, leaving the oven on.